 None of us are perfect.
 We all struggle with balancing the ingredients of life.
 See yourself in a new way.
 Start to feel robust and capable of extreme self-care, and then life can begin to turn in your favor.
 Start to see your personal evolution.
 Notice how your career has evolved.
 Recognize that you are respected.
 Make a note of your capabilities.
 Identify for yourself things that you are involved in, such as your family and social circle, clubs or organizations.
 Cultivate the missing link to your happiness and your accomplishments.
 These activities represent the process of extreme self-care.

 It has been popular for many years now to find books on cultivating your “inner leader,” caring for your “inner child,” and even accepting guidance from your “inner therapist.”
 Using our minds to review our thoughts – not just to think – maybe a somewhat new concept for some.
 However, how we feel and the ideas that run through our memories, are not merely there, as a course of nature, or a reflection of our biology.
 Through extreme self-care, we come to know and to fully realize the power we have to cultivate how we think, our beliefs, expectations, the actions we take and their impact on others, and ultimately how we feel.
+Our emotional zone gives rise to our best.

 Learning about self-care and extreme self-care has been an essential aspect of my personal journey in life.
 It ultimately addresses and has created a solution for my feeling isolated and alone.
 From time to time I still forget myself, and it causes me pain and discomfort again.
 At other times, I ignore those most important to me, my life and that too causes me pain and discomfort.

 Extreme self-care is not merely a set of skills to be memorized and forgotten but are an inherently valuable part of my personal discipline.
 It assists me to balance my inner drives with my emotional needs.
-Skills of self-care reflect my daily discipline which I practice regularly.
+Skills of self-care reflect my daily discipline which I practice regularly, such as meditation.
 Consider starting today and making extreme self-care work for you too.
 The results can last forever.
 Perfect the process of extreme self-care by engaging with your Psychologist and introducing your desires and your needs to the power of your personal strengths.